 GET YOUR TRANSCRIPTS

 Many employers will ask to see an official transcript before hiring.
 To order your transcript online or in person, visit the Office of the University Registrar.
-Spring grades will be available on the transcripts beginning May 17.
-Choose the “Hold for Degree” option if you are earning a degree this semester and want your degree to appear on your transcript.
+Fall grades will not be available on the transcripts until December 18.

 Insured graduating students who will not be enrolled in classes during the following term may continue coverage for one additional term.
-Insured full-time students graduating in May are eligible to purchase summer coverage by applying through My.IllinoisState.edu until May 21, 2018.
-For more information on extending student insurance, contact Student Health Insurance.
+Insured full-time students graduating in December are eligible to purchase spring coverage by applying through My.IllinoisState.edu until January 25, 2016.
+For more information on extending student insurance, contact Student Health Services.

 UPDATE YOUR INFO

-Good news: As an alum, you’re officially a subscriber to the award-winning alumni magazine, Illinois State, sent out three times a year.
-Next issue comes out in August, but we can’t mail it unless we have your new address.
+Good news: As an alum, you’re officially a subscriber to the award-winning quarterly alumni magazine, Illinois State.
+Next issue comes out in February, but we can’t mail it unless we have your new address.
 Update your contact information today and we’ll get you on the magazine mailing list.
-Also be sure to update your email (as your university email account will be discontinued six months after your graduation date) to receive university news updates and alumni event information.

 YOU ARE #REDBIRDPROUD

 This one’s easy.
 Stay plugged in to Illinois State campus life by following us on social media: